Legal

 If you request from the data controller to delete your personal data without undue delay, they are required to do so immediately if one of the following applies:

-• Personal data concerning you is no longer necessary for the purposes for which they were collected or processed.
+• Personal data is no longer necessary for the purposes for which they were collected or processed

-• You withdraw your consent on which the processing is based pursuant to and where there is no other legal basis for processing the data.
+• You withdraw your consent and there is no other legal basis for processing

-• You object to the processing of the data and there are no longer overriding legitimate grounds for processing, or you object pursuant to Art.
-21 (2) UK GDPR.
+• You object to the processing and there are no longer overriding legitimate grounds

 5. Right to data portability

-You have the right to receive your personal data given to the data controller in a structured and machine readable format.
-In addition, you have the right to transfer this data to another person without hindrance by the data controller who was initially given the data.
+You have the right to receive your personal data given to the data controller in a structured and machine-readable format.
+In addition, you have the right to transfer this data to another person without hindrance.

 6. Right to object